BBVA/kapow/docs/source/examples/https_mtls.rst

 .. code-block:: console

-  $ kapow server --keyfile path/to/keyfile --certfile path/to/certfile foobar.pow
+  $ kapow server --keyfile path/to/keyfile --certfile path/to/certfile foobar-route

 Now *Kapow!* is listening on its default port (8080) accepting requests over HTTPS.
 You can test it with the following command: